Cowbar public spaces protection order

 PSPO consultations

-The council is asking anyone who lives, works, does business, or visits the borough for their views on its proposal to renew or extend the existing powers it had brought into force October 2022 to tackle antisocial behaviour and nuisance on open space at Cowbar Lane, Cowbar, for another 18 months (until 31 March 2027).
+The council recently sought views on its proposal to renew or extend the the existing powers it had brought into force October 2022 to tackle antisocial behaviour and nuisance on open space at Cowbar Lane, Cowbar, for another 18 months (until 31 March 2027).